Publications and Reports

 As part of eCampusOntario’s ‘Open at Scale’ initiative, Kyle Mackie Consulting Ltd. was contracted to conduct an environmental scan of business-related open educational resources (OER).
 This environmental scan is meant to identify existing or soon-to-be-released business OER that can be used in college and university level business courses by post-secondary institutions based in Ontario, Canada.

 Advancing an Educational Technology Shared Services Strategy for Ontario: Province-wide Consultation Phase

 Following on a continuing process to advance an educational technology shared services strategy for Ontario public post-secondary institutions, Peter Wolf and Vivian Forssman, on behalf of Carleton University, hosted 4 online workshops scheduled between November 1 – 28, 2018, inviting representatives from all 45 Ontario public colleges and universities to participate.
-The workshops brought together 82% of member institutions (37 institutions), with a total of 76 participants, representing IT, academic administration, teaching & learning centre staff and librarians.
+The workshops brought together 82% of member institutions (37 institutions), with a total of 76 participants, representing IT, academic administration, teaching and learning centre staff, and librarians.

 The workshops were designed to validate findings from the August 2018 Educational Technologies Shared Services Survey and inform a collaborative go-forward strategy.

 Infographic: The Rise of Online Learning in Canadian Universities and Colleges

 Select results from the 2018 national survey that tracks the development of online and digital learning in Canadian public post-secondary education.
 Full survey results at onlinelearningsurveycanada.ca

 Ontario Extend Research Report

 This study of Ontario Extend explores the experiences of educators who participated in the initial iterations of the program.